Guide for Authors

 Citation manipulation refers to the excessive citation of an author's study (i.e., self-citation by authors) for the sole purpose of boosting the number of citations of the author's work (COPE, 2019).
-JMMST encourage authors to restrict self-citation to a minimum to control citation manipulation.
-JMMST highly advises using no more than 5 (including jointly authored publications) or 20 per cent self-citations, whichever is lower, in any given publication.
+IJETS encourage authors to restrict self-citation to a minimum to control citation manipulation.
+IJETS highly advises using no more than 5 (including jointly authored publications) or 20% self-citations, whichever is lower, in any given publication.

 The galley proofs are solely supplied to correct printing mistakes.
 It is not recommended to utilise the galley proof correction for language or content enhancement purposes.
 Make sure to proofread and correct any errors as soon as possible.
 Corrected galley proofs need to be returned within 72 hours or three business days after they are received.

-Authors are encouraged to provide an author statement file describing their specific contributions to the article using the appropriate author contribution roles to increase transparency.
-The author contributions statement should be provided during the submission process, and it appears above the acknowledgement section of the published article.
 The corresponding author is responsible for ensuring that all authors agree on the accuracy of the descriptions.
-All authors' roles should be mentioned, using the appropriate categories underneath.
 Authors may have played a variety of roles in their contributions.
 Contributions from authors do not affect the criteria for authorship established by the journal.
 The following are the words used to describe author contributions.

 Conceptualisation; Methodology; Validation; Formal analysis; Data curation; Formal analysis; Investigation; Resources; Software; Visualisation; Writing - original draft; Writing - review & editing; Funding acquisition; Project administration; Supervision.